Wesswanson/Double-Servo-Robotic-Arm/README.md

 ### Final CAD designs and code

-We had to change the CAD design to reduce the 3D printed material we used, so we made the bottom of the bace a seperate lazercut piece from the two 3D printed side pieces.
+We had to change the CAD design to reduce the 3D printed material we used, so we made the bottom of the bace a seperate lasercut piece from the two 3D printed side pieces.
 This is an image of the CAD design with the arms hidden, though it is missing two of the buttons, and the final product recived other small changes as well:

 ![cad without arms final photo](https://raw.githubusercontent.com/Wesswanson/Double-Servo-Robotic-Arm/main/Screen%20Shot%202021-06-10%20at%202.34.13%20PM.png)